 NOMA (Non-Orthogonal Multiple Access)

 NOMA (Non-Orthogonal Multiple Access) is a prominent multiple access technique proposed for 5G.
 In NOMA, for multiple accesses, different power levels are used to serve different users, while sharing the same time, frequency, and spreading-code resources between the multiple users.
-Also, the entire bandwidth can be exploited by each user for entire communication time to achieve low latency and high data rates.
+Also, the entire bandwidth can be exploited by each user for the entire communication time to achieve low latency and high data rates.

 5G Patents Analysis

-Top Companies Own Most 5G Patents
+Companies with Most 5G Patents

 Here is the list of top 10 companies holding most 5G patents: